+HAVEN RATE (KG/HA)

-Hummer and Haven have a very high spring and summer growth and with MaxP° are tolerant to many insects.
-The high water use efficiency makes Hummer or Haven pastures ideal for regions that irrigate.
-Oakdon meadow fescue with MaxR° endophyte is often mixed 50:50 with Hummer or Haven tall fescue to maintain all the advantages of a tall fescue pasture but to greatly improve grazing management.
+Haven has a very high spring and summer growth and with MaxP is tolerant to many insects.
+The high water use efficiency makes Haven pastures ideal for regions that irrigate.
+Oakdon meadow fescue with MaxR endophyte is often mixed 50:50 with Haven tall fescue to maintain all the advantages of Haven MaxP® tall fescue 12

+Oakdon MaxR® meadow fescue 12

+Attribute white clover 5

+Relish red clover 4

+a tall fescue pasture but to greatly improve grazing management.
+TOTAL 33